 $14,943

-The Good Nurse received a score of 6.8 on IMDb and 65 on Metacritic.
-As a kind nurse and single mother, Amy knows a thing or two about the value of care.
+The Good Nurse has garnered a 6.8 rating on IMDb and a 65 on Metacritic.
+The story centers on Amy, a kind-hearted nurse and devoted single mother, who understands better than most the importance of compassion and care.

 CrimeDramaThriller